 Genocide and mass atrocities are often presented in a way that makes violence seem inexplicable, thus inexorable.
 Similarly perpetrators are portrayed as being actors motivated solely by an irrational hatred.
 And yet, genocide is a recurrent and contemporary historical dilemma.
 How can we explain this discrepancy?
-In our programme we seek to demystify genocide by taking an interdisciplinary, scholarly approach to understanding genocide and mass atrocities.
+In the Master's programme Holocaust and Genocide Studies, we seek to demystify genocide by taking an interdisciplinary, scholarly approach to understanding genocide and mass atrocities.

 Key features of the Master's programme Holocaust and Genocide Studies:

-- Our engagement with genocide is wide-ranging from the causes of genocide, to representations of genocide in the arts, to transitional justice following mass atrocities.
+- Wide-ranging engagement with genocide, from the causes to representations in the arts and transitional justice following mass atrocities.